| | | |

 Ginger Beer

 When I was a little girl and had a stomach ache or any type of nausea, my mom would give me a ginger beer.
-It can’t be ginger ale, just ginger beer.
+It can’t be ginger ale (which is LOADED with sugar and defeats the purpose), just ginger beer.

 Ginger beer is non-alcoholic and even safe for pregnant women (of course, always check with your doctor first since I am not one)!
 This stuff is worth every single penny.